USRSE/usrse.github.io/_events/2022/2022-11-steering-committee-nomination-workshop.md

 - help you generate ideas for the nomination prompts and combat imposter syndrome, especially in the case that you have a unique background

-- give you enough time and space to complete the entire nomination and ask any questions that come up throughout
+- provide time and space to complete the nomination form and ask any questions that come up throughout

 This workshop will take place on [Zoom](https://asu.zoom.us/j/85894518643?pwd=S0R4MVY1SktUeWJIazYvRkRDUUtlUT09).
 Current committee members will start with a brief presentation on the nomination process and the responsibilities of committee members.
 We will then work through [a worksheet](https://docs.google.com/document/d/1UB5BVBh9uaZ1thVPeweP2kbEDAZdKWM9l_qBghEbREk/edit?usp=sharing) to help participants generate ideas and material for the nomination statement.
 Finally, we will give you time to draft your full statement while remaining availble to answer any remaining question you have or provide feedback.
 We especially encourage you to come to the workshop if you have questions about what constitutes a relevant experience or if you are struggling with imposter syndrome.
 If you can't make it to the workshop, [the worksheet](https://docs.google.com/document/d/1UB5BVBh9uaZ1thVPeweP2kbEDAZdKWM9l_qBghEbREk/edit?usp=sharing) should still be useful.